Securing Our Home against Undesirable Internet and Media Content

 Standalone Proxy server – there are lots of players in this space.
 In fact, most broadband/cable modems are standalone proxies.
-What those modems are missing is the functionality to categorize and filter traffic – based on pre-defined rule set or automatically.
+What those modems are missing is the functionality to categorize and filter traffic – based on a pre-defined rule set or automatically.
 There are bespoke proxies that can be used in the home environment – with categorization and filtering capabilities, but they may require an extra bit of hardware.

 - Windows Security Essentials – free anti-virus/anti-malware software.
-It is a must have on all your PCs.
+It is a must-have on all your PCs.
 You should have two types of anti-virus software on your computer.

 - Bluecoat K-9 – you need as many email addresses as the number of PCs you intend to protect because this product requires registration – though it is free.

 - Microsoft Parental Control – very good, but only comes with Windows 7 through to Windows 10

 To protect many PCs, the following are good free options:

 - A dedicated PC is used as a UTM (Unified Threat Management).
 You can run any of the following on the UTM to protect all the PCs at home – Untangle or IPCop (development work has stopped on this for a while) or Smoothwall (there are free and commercial versions) or Pfsense.